Understanding Shipping Box Strength

 Learn more: The Ultimate Guide to Custom Shipping Boxes

 When deciding which shipping box durability is best for your business and products, there are a few things to consider.
-It goes beyond ETC and fluting.
 You’ll need to consider box style, cost efficiency, and more to determine which custom shipping box best fits your brand.

 Box style

 For a presentation-style box (such as a Tab Locking Box or Literature Mailer), you will probably want to select a board that’s easy to fold, such as a B or E flute.
-While we make presentation boxes with thicker material, the folding and creasing may be a little more cumbersome.
-We typically suggest 32 ECT C or 44 ECT for RSC boxes, depending on the weight of the product shipped.
-We can make most custom shipping boxes from most boards, but we suggest ordering a sample first.
+While we make presentation boxes with thicker material, folding and creasing may be a little more cumbersome.
+We typically suggest 32 ECT C or 44 ECT for RSC (regular slotted container) boxes, depending on the weight of the product shipped.
+We can make most custom shipping boxes from most boards, but you should probably order a sample first.

 Protecting your product